dlalwani9/ArticleHub/README.md

 # AricleHub

-A Web application which allows users to express their views by writing articles and also lets them view articles written by other users.
+ArticleHub is a web application for reading, posting and sharing Articles/Poems/Experiences/Stories/Code and pretty much everything.
-A user needs to be registered in order to contribute articles.
-Have a look-[ArticleHub](https://articlehub.herokuapp.com/)
+A user needs to be registered or needs to Login through facebook in order to contribute Posts.
+Sharing of posts can be achieved through facebook share plugin.
+Likes and Comments on posts is achieved by Facebook Like and Comments Plugin.
+Have a look-[ArticleHub](https://articlehub.herokuapp.com/).

 ### Installattion